KwatMDPhD/Note/README.md

 pkgr make path/to/MyPackage.jl
 ```

-### Check if a package repository has all requirements
+### Check if a julia package repository has all of the requirements

 ```sh
 pkgr check path/to/MyPackage.jl